STEVE INSKEEP, HOST:

 (SOUNDBITE OF MUSIC)

 JOHN YDSTIE, BYLINE: The Census Bureau numbers put the median household wealth of Americans at almost $82,000 in the year 2000.
-That number rose to over $106,000 in 2005, as the housing bubble was peaking; then plunged to just under $69,000 in 2011, as home prices plummeted and wealth drained away.
+That number rose to over $106,000 in 2005, as the housing bubble was peaking.
+Then, it plunged to just under $69,000 in 2011, as home prices plummeted and wealth drained away.

 CHRIS CHRISTOPHER: It's really a housing story.